 Songs testifying to the values of peace, compassion, and self-discovery.
 Discovering true independence from the black and white viewpoint of the surface.

-In 2003, Teri Hitt met Christopher Lopez at The Riviera Village Music Festival, they started playing music together and Pet Buffalo, the band, came into being.
+In 2003, Teri Hitt met Christopher Lopez at The Riviera Village Music Festival in Redondo Beach.
+They started playing music together and Pet Buffalo came into being.

 Most of the songs came out of dreams Teri had, awakenings to life on the macro/micro level, personal and impersonal.
 Christopher had several songs that Teri just happened to have lyrics that matched (funny how that works!).